Code-Institute-Submissions/Morpheus-23-Beans_AugResub/README.md

 #### Common Page features

 - Logo
-    - The logo is clickable and provides an easy way to navigate back to the welcome page.
+    - The logo is clickable and provides an easy way to navigate back to the main page.

 - Navigation Bar
     - Consistently located on each page allowing an intuitive user experience.
     - Provides links to All Products, Beans, Coffee Makers, Coffee Mugs and Cups, Special Offers.

-- My Bean Account Shopping Bag
+- My Bean Account
-    - The logo is clickable and provides an easy way to navigate back to the welcome page.
+    - Consistently located on each page allowing an intuitive user experience.
+    - Enabling user to access their account / profile.

+ Shopping Bag
+    - Consistently located on each page allowing an intuitive user experience.
+    - Provides links to All Products, Beans, Coffee Makers, Coffee Mugs and Cups, Special Offers.

 #### Page specific features